siddhiparsekar/EventHandling-React/README.md

 # EventHandling-React

-1a)& 1b)Notice how the color of the submit button changes when the mouse is hovered over it!
+1a)& 1b)Notice how the color of the submit button changes when the mouse is hovered over it!</br>
 2)Notice the text displayed when the submit button is clicked!